clux/facemaulers/npcs/sunset-warriors.md

 Worshipped the Monkey King.
 Incredible agility gave him great prowess in battle and dancing.

+NB: Monkey King is actually CR21 on CC337 and has ape like (simians) minions.
+Can put them guarding it?

 ### Items
 - weapon that burns spell on crit roll D8+1 for level slot, but can only slow instead of stun.
 Gives truesight.
 - spirit stone: grant Breath of Heaven spell (heal all allies within 30 ft - ~25% of monk's health)